-If you have added conditions to the tender offer such as arranging finance or getting the property checked by an expert, you will have to complete these before a date agreed with the seller (and set out in the sale and purchase agreement).
-It’s a good idea to get things moving as quickly as possible because the vendor may be entitled to cancel the agreement or you may be deemed to have not satisfied the conditions if you don't meet the conditions by the due date.
+If you have added conditions to the tender offer, such as arranging finance or getting the property checked by an expert, you will have to complete these before a date agreed with the seller (as set out in the sale and purchase agreement).
+It’s a good idea to get things moving as quickly as possible because, if you don't meet the conditions by the agreed date, the seller may be entitled to cancel the agreement or you may be deemed not to have satisfied the conditions.

 When all the conditions have been met, the sale becomes unconditional.

-If you need an extension to complete any conditions, you must speak to your lawyer or conveyancer who will negotiate with the seller through their lawyer or conveyancer.
+If you need an extension to complete any conditions, you must speak to your lawyer or conveyancer, who will negotiate with the seller through the seller's lawyer or conveyancer.
 Any changes will need to be added to the sale and purchase agreement and signed off by you and the seller.

 What if something goes wrong after your offer is accepted?

-If there is a problem meeting the conditions of the sale such as your finance arrangements falling through, or you are unhappy with the results of a building inspection and you want to withdraw from the sale, you must let your lawyer or conveyancer know as soon as possible.
+If there is a problem meeting the conditions of the sale, such as your finance arrangements falling through or you are unhappy with the results of a property inspection report, and you want to withdraw from the sale, you must let your lawyer or conveyancer know as soon as possible.
 They will contact the seller’s lawyer or conveyancer.
 Remember, this can only occur if you have stipulated these conditions in the sale and purchase agreement.

 If all the conditions have been met and the agreement is unconditional but you fail to complete the sale, you may lose your deposit, be taken to court or be penalised by the seller.
 You can consider adding a condition to the sale and purchase agreement that you will pay the deposit when the sale is unconditional.

 You must pay the remaining amount agreed for the property on the settlement date.
 You usually pay the remaining amount through your lawyer or conveyancer, and on settlement day, you will be given the keys to the property.